Swedish homes you can visit

 Carl and Karin Larsson

 An icon of Swedish interior design, Carl and Karin Larsson’s home Lilla Hyttnäs in Sundborn has come to define the idyllic Swedish family life.
 Carl, one of Sweden’s most beloved artists, and Karin, a graduate of the Art Academy in Stockholm, lived here with their eight children at the turn of the last century.
-Their original interior decoration style, with bold colors, embroidered textiles and rustic furniture, has stood as a model for many Swedish homes.
+Their original interior decoration style, with bold colours, embroidered textiles and rustic furniture, has stood as a model for many Swedish homes.

 Carl Larssons väg 12, Sundborn

-One of Sweden’s most famous writers and the first female Nobel Laureate in literature, Selma Lagerlöf, was born and raised in this mansion originally built in 1793.
-The family lost the mansion due to financial troubles in 1889, but some years later Lagerlöf was able to fulfill her dream and to buy it back, thanks to her success as a writer.
+One of Sweden’s most famous writers and the first female Nobel Laureate in literature, Selma Lagerlöf, was born and raised in this mansion in Värmland, originally built in 1793.
+The family lost the mansion due to financial troubles in 1889, but some years later Lagerlöf was able to fulfil her dream and buy it back, thanks to her success as a writer.
 Here, you can visit the mansion and admire its lavish interior, including the library where Lagerlöf used to sit and attend to her correspondence.

 Mårbacka 42, Östra Ämtervik